PDS Logo, the Tree of Life

 Ironically, people with insecure attachment styles often equate emotional chaos with love.
 If you grew up in unpredictable environments, steady affection may feel boring, while limerence feels “alive.”

 In essence, limerence pulls your focus away from yourself and onto someone else.
-You stop meeting your own needs, and your self-esteem starts depending on how this person perceives you.
+You stop meeting your own needs, and your self-worth starts depending on how this person perceives you.

 Here’s how to start: